denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 Finally Block
 ```

-**==If you come across a question on the exam that uses a try-with- resources statement with a variable not declared in the try clause, make sure it is effectively final.==**
+**==If you come across a question on the exam that uses a try-with-resources statement with a variable not declared in the try clause, make sure it is effectively final.==**

 ```java
 31: var writer = Files.newBufferedWriter(path);